R-LS/scanner-app/README.md

 ### Routes

 /search - default route and main search page
 /result - displays list of scanners and their availability in a data table that can be sorted or filtered, only accessible after validation of inputs via /search
+other : invalid routes automatically show a 404 not gound page

+### Test cases

+/search - happy path, negative test cases
+/result - loading of data into table
+Not yet implemented: test navigation across pages, test of display of status in table

 ### Libraries & Packages Used
 1. [Material UI](https://mui.com/)